-August 12 ~ 16 FALL 2016 - Open Registration Admissions and Records Office, Web Advisor, or any Satellite location (8:00 a.m 5:00 p.m., Monday - Friday).
-Payment due August 27, 4pm.
-New Student Registration for FALL 2016 Senior Citizens notify Records Office of intent to participate in tuition waiver program.
-August 17 FALL 2016 Weekday Classes Begin FALL 2016 Schedule Adjustment (Drop & Add Courses) - Make schedule adjustment at the Records office, or any Satellite location (8:00 a.m 5:00 p.m., Monday - Friday) Cancellation Fees applies.
-August 20 FALL 2016 Saturday Classes Begin August 23 Last day to register for Course by Conference for FALL 2016.
-Forms available at the Professional and International Programs (PIP) office located in the 2 nd floor of the Computer Center building.
-Deadline to Withdraw Without Transcript Records Entry for FALL 2016.
-August 24 Senior Citizen Tuition Program Registration for Eligible residents (55+).
-Contact# 734-2210/11 August 25 Payment Deadline for Fall Registration: Final payment for Fall 2016 Registration must be received by 4:00pm, August 25, 2016; otherwise, your registration will be cancelled.
-If you are a financial aid recipient or are interested in financial aid, please contact the Financial Aid Office to ensure that all necessary documents are complete before the payment deadlines.
-September 5 Holiday - Labor Day October 5 Last Day for Voluntary Withdrawal from FALL 2016 Classes with a Grade of "W" October 12 Deadline for Special Project and Credit by Exam for FALL 2016.
-Forms available at the Professional and International Programs (PIP) office located in the 2 nd floor of the Computer Center building.
-November 2 Holiday-All Soul's Day November 11 Holiday - Veteran's Day November 24 Holiday - Thanksgiving Day November 24-26 Thanksgiving Break December 8 Holiday - Our Lady of Camarin Day December 09 Deadline To Submit Petition To Withdraw From FALL 2016 Classes - Pick-up and submit form at the Admissions and Records Office by 5pm.
+- August 23 Senior Citizen Tuition Program Registration for Eligible residents (55+).
+Contact# 734-2210/11 - August 24 Payment Deadline for Fall Registration: Final payment for FALL 2017Registration must be received by 4:00pm, August 25, 2017; otherwise, your registration will be cancelled.
+Even if your schedule is cancelled, you are still liable to pay your financial obligation.
+If you are a financial aid recipient or are interested in financial aid, please contact the Financial Aid Office to ensure that all necessary documents are complete before the payment deadlines. - September 4 Holiday Labor Day\ - October 4 Last Day for Voluntary Withdrawal from FALL 2017 Classes with a Grade of "W" - October 11Deadline for Special Project and Credit by Exam for FALL 2017.
+Forms available at the Professional and International Programs (PIP) office located in the 2nd floor of the Computer Center building. - November 2 Holiday-All Soul's Day\ - November 10 Holiday Veteran's Day\ Observed - November 23 Holiday Thanksgiving Day - November 23-25 Thanksgiving Break\ - December 8 Holiday Our Lady of Camarin Day\ - December 07 Deadline To Submit Petition To Withdraw From FALL 2017 Classes - Pick-up and submit form at the Admissions and Records Office by 5pm.
 (One form per class; each form requires individual instructors and advisor signature and approval).

-Last day of instructions for FALL 2016.
-December 12 Final Exams-FALL 2016 Saturday classes December 12~14 Final Exams - FALL 2016 weekday classes December 05-20 Faculty - Online Grade Posting December 16 FALL 2016 Semester Ends Grades Due for Prospective Graduating Students By 5PM.
-December 18 FALL 2016 Commencement Ceremony
+Last day of instructions for FALL 2017.

+- December 11 Final Exams-FALL 2017Saturday classes - December 11~13 Final Exams FALL 2017weekday classes - December 15 FALL 2017Semester Ends Grades Due for Prospective Graduating Students By 5PM. - December 04-18 Faculty Online Grade Posting - December 17 FALL 2017 Commencement Ceremony - December 18 Grades for All Students due By 5 P.M.